red-axe/am-editor/README.md

 });
 ```

-Rendering toolbar, the toolbar has been configured with all plug-ins, here we only need to pass in the plug-in name
+Rendering toolbar, the toolbar has been configured with all plugins, here we only need to pass in the plugin name

 ```tsx
 return (